-- (a) For purposes of this section, a "child support order" means a child support order enforceable pursuant to the Rhode Island state plan for support enforcement as further defined in § 15-16-5(a). - 33 (b) Every three (3) years from the date the child support order was established or 34 modified, and upon the request of either party, or if there is an assignment under § 40 6 9 upon adjust the order in accordance with the child support guidelines if the amount of the child support award under the order differs from the amount that would be awarded in accordance with the guidelines.
+(a) For purposes of this section, a "child support order" means a child support order enforceable pursuant to the Rhode Island state plan for support enforcement as further defined in § 15-16-5(a).

+(b) Every three (3) years from the date the child support order was established or modified, and upon the request of either party, or if there is an assignment under § 40 6 9 upon the request of the state, the court shall review and, if appropriate, adjust the order in accordance with the child support guidelines if the amount of the child support award under the order differs from the amount that would be awarded in accordance with the guidelines.
 The adjustment of the order shall be made under this subsection without a requirement for proof or showing of a change in circumstances.
-In adjusting the order, incarceration may not be treated as voluntary unemployment which would prevent the motion from being heard or result in a denial of the motion.
-The periodic review of child support orders as provided in this
+The periodic review of child support orders as provided in this subsection is in 1 addition to the opportunity for review provided in § 15-5-16.2(c).